khoeger/explorationOfComputerPointillism/README.md

 - Make picture using dots, watch dots appear one by one
 - Make picture using dots, faster / "efficiently"
 - Make picture using other shapes (needs to be added to only repo)
-- Make picture with different color background (needs to be added to only repo)

 #### Not Yet Adequately Tested
 - More efficient method of determining number of dots placed